-- ► A separate Table element is created for each table instance.
-For example, if a table is split in two or more instances, multiple Table elements are created.
-The Summary attribute is added to the Table element if the Summary suboption has been supplied to the tag option of PDF_fit_table(). - A Caption element is created if the caption option was specified in PDF_fit_table().
-As a grouping element Caption does not allow any content items.
+- ► A Table element is created for each logical table.
+If a table is split in two or more instances only a single Table element is created.
+The Summary attribute is added to the Table element if the Summary suboption has been supplied to the tag option of PDF_fit table(). - ► A Caption element is created in the first table instance if the caption option was specified in PDF_fit_table().
+As a grouping element Caption does not allow any content items as children.
 You must therefore supply the tag suboption of the caption option to specify a structure element as child of Caption.
-This element can hold the actual contents of the caption. - ► A TR element is created for each table row.
-Rows which are specified in the header option of PDF_fit_table() are wrapped by THead, rows which are specified in the footer option are wrapped by TFoot.
-All other rows are wrapped by TBody if headers or footers are present. - Each table cell is wrapped in a TH (table header) or TD (table data) element according to the tagname suboption of the tag option of PDF_add_table_cell().
-If this option has not been supplied the cell type is selected as follows: - ► The Scope attribute for a cell enforces TH (even if tagname=TD is specified). - ► If another cell contains the Headers option with the id of the cell, the target cell is forced to TH (even if tagname=TD is specified). - If the cell is included in a table row which is part of the table header as specified by the header option of PDF_fit_table() it is wrapped by TH, and Scope=Column is added. - An empty TD dummy element is created for each table cell for which PDF_add_table cell() has not been called. - TH and TD elements get appropriate RowSpan and ColSpan attributes according to the rowspan and colspan options of PDF_add_table_cell().
-The RowSpan and ColSpan suboptions of the tag option can not be used.
+This element can hold the actual contents of the caption.
+Captions created in the second and subsequent table instances are marked as Artifact since only a single Caption element is allowed for each Table element. - ► A TR element is created for each table row.
+In the first table instance rows which are specified in the header option of PDF_fit_table() are wrapped by THead, rows which are specified in the footer option are wrapped by TFoot.
+All other rows are wrapped by TBody if headers or footers are present. - In the second and subsequent table instances header and footer rows are marked as Artifact since the header and footer row groups must only appear once. - ► Each table cell is wrapped in a TH (table header) or TD (table data) element according to the tagname suboption of the tag option of PDF_add_table_cell().
+If this option has not been supplied the cell type is selected as follows: - ► The Scope attribute for a cell enforces TH (even if tagname=TD is specified). - ► If another cell contains the tag option with the Headers suboption with the id of the current cell, the current cell is forced to TH (even if tagname=TD is specified). - ► If the cell is included in a table row which is part of the table header as specified by the header option of PDF fit table() it is wrapped by TH, and Scope=Column is added.

-- ► Table, TH and TD elements are assigned appropriate Width and Height attributes; Table elements are also assigned the BBox attribute. - Other table cell attributes may be supplied as suboptions for the tag option of PDF add_table_cell().
-The following options are not allowed: RowSpan, ColSpan, Height, index, parent, Width. - Table rows and cells are emitted in zigzag order starting from the top left cell (i.e. column 1, row 1) to the bottom right cell, regardless of the order of calls to PDF_add table_cell(). - ► Decorative table elements are automatically tagged as Artifact with artifacttype= Layout, i.e. ruling and shading (fill/stroke) of table cells, rows, columns or the full table, matchbox filling and ruling, showborder rules, and visualization aids controlled via debugshow, showcells, and showgrid.
+- ► An empty TD element is created for each table cell for which PDF_add_table_cell() has not been called. - ► TH and TD elements get appropriate RowSpan and ColSpan attributes according to the rowspan and colspan options of PDF_add_table_cell().
+The RowSpan and ColSpan suboptions of the tag option cannot be used. - ► Table, TH and TD elements are assigned appropriate Width and Height attributes; Table elements are also assigned the BBox attribute. - ► Other table cell attributes may be supplied as suboptions for the tag option of PDF add_table_cell().
+The following options are not allowed: RowSpan, ColSpan, Height, index, parent, Width. - ► Table rows and cells are emitted in zigzag order starting from the top left cell (i.e. column 1, row 1) to the bottom right cell, regardless of the order of calls to PDF_add_table_cell(). - ► Decorative table elements are automatically tagged as Artifact with artifacttype=Layout, i.e. ruling and shading (fill/stroke) of table cells, rows, columns or the full table, matchbox filling and ruling, showborder rules, and visualization aids controlled via debuqshow, showcells, and showgrid. - ► The tag option is ignored in the second and subsequent calls to PDF_fit_table() for the same table since automatic tagging takes care of all relevant tags.

-Cookbook Code samples for automatic table tagging can be found in the tagged_table and invoice pdfua1 topics in the pdfua category of the PDFlib Cookbook.
+Cookbook Code samples for automatic table tagging can be found in the table_pdfua1 and invoice_pdfua1 topics in the pdfua category of the PDFlib Cookbook.

 Adding tags and attributes to table cells.
 Abbreviated tagging can be applied to the table caption, a table cell, or the contents of a table cell.
-Supplying the tag option to PDF_add_table_cell() is useful in the following situations:
+Supplying the tag option to PDF add table cell() is useful in the following situations: